-The University's Policy on Academic Fraud can be accessed on the Web at http://www.uchicago.edu/uchi/policies.html.
-Charges against students are subject to these specific procedures only to the extent that they involve dissertations of students who have received their degrees, or work published or submitted for publication.
-Other cases of academic fraud by students are subject to the University's disciplinary system.
+Charges of academic fraud against students are subject to the University's policy on academic fraud when the regulations of the external sponsors (e.g. the federal government) are involved as determined by the Office of the Provost.
+In all other cases, charges of academic fraud against students are subject to this academic fraud policy only to the extent that they involve dissertations of students who have received their degrees, or work published or submitted for publication; other cases of academic fraud by students are subject to the University's area disciplinary system.